 Data means facts and it is the most solid, objective foundation to run your marketing on.

-The process of making decisions about marketing strategy based on facts and data insights rather than guessing and gut feeling.
+Data-driven marketing is the process of making decisions about marketing strategy based on facts and data insights rather than guessing and gut feeling.

 Ecommerce data consists of customer behavior and feedback, marketing performance, sales trends and product insights.
 You may click here to find out more about a software that can help you better manage important business data.

 By collecting, processing, distilling and analyzing this data generated by the business, ecommerce marketers are able to:

-Data-driven marketing tools process this data so you see trends, correlations, insights, and results.
+Ecommerce analytics tools process this data so you see trends, correlations, insights, and results.
 This way, you understand better what works and what doesn’t, what’s a waste of money and time and so on.

 Then, based on this knowledge, you can make marketing decisions faster and better.